Supbuddy docs

 Every mapping resolves through Supbuddy's built-in DNS server on port 5353.
 By default the TLD is .test (an IETF-reserved TLD safe for local use).
 You can change the default in Settings → General → Default TLD to local, dev, or anything else; existing mappings are migrated to the new TLD on save.

-For host resolution, Supbuddy does not use /etc/hosts for wildcards — it runs an actual DNS resolver. macOS's default resolver only queries port 53; Supbuddy installs a per-project resolver file under /etc/resolver/<project-domain> (e.g. /etc/resolver/myapp.local) pointing at 127.0.0.1:5353. macOS picks the longest-suffix-matching file, so per-project entries route reliably without colliding with reserved namespaces like .local (which Bonjour/mDNS owns).
+For host resolution, Supbuddy does not use /etc/hosts for wildcards; it runs a DNS resolver. macOS's default resolver only queries port 53; Supbuddy installs a per-project resolver file under /etc/resolver/<project-domain> (e.g. /etc/resolver/myapp.local) pointing at 127.0.0.1:5353. macOS picks the longest-suffix-matching file, so per-project entries route reliably without colliding with reserved namespaces like .local (which Bonjour/mDNS owns).
 You'll be prompted for sudo the first time this changes.

 LAN sharing